The Gambling Law Review: Austria

 However, the ECJ has previously held that, in a review of proportionality of infringements of the fundamental freedoms, the approach taken by the national court must take account of the way in which circumstances have developed.5 The arising of new facts and circumstances therefore makes a new review of the conformity of the federal monopoly on games of chance with EU law necessary.
 Given the emergence of such new facts and circumstances, stakeholders still have the opportunity to challenge the compliance of the federal monopoly with EU law.
 Current case law clearly shows that the EU conformity continues to be questioned.

 The nine state betting laws are all based on a federal act from 1919, but have since evolved independently.
-While licences for operating sports betting are not limited in number, and anyone who fulfils the preconditions of the relevant state betting law may be granted a licence, only four states (Vorarlberg, Salzburg, Upper Austria and Tyrol) even contain explicit regulations for online offerings.
+While licences for operating sports betting are not limited in number, and anyone who fulfils the preconditions of the relevant state betting law may be granted a licence, only five states (Vorarlberg, Salzburg, Upper Austria, Tyrol and Lower Austria) even contain explicit regulations for online offerings.
 All nine state betting laws require some sort of physical presence in the state territory, such as outlets or servers, for offerings to fall within the ambit of the state betting laws.
 This necessity of a physical presence gives reason to question the conformity of such a regulatory framework with EU law.

 iii State control and private enterprise